cylc/cylc-doc/src/user-guide/running-suites.rst

 Event handlers can be located in the suite ``bin/`` directory;
-otherwise it is up to you to ensure their location is in ``$PATH`` (in the shell in which the suite server program runs).
+otherwise it is up to you to ensure their location is in ``$PATH`` (in the shell in which the :term:`scheduler` runs).
 They should require little resource and return quickly - see :ref:`Managing External Command Execution`.

 .. cylc-scope:: flow.cylc[runtime][<namespace>]